don Giuseppe Nespeca

 So the old containers are no longer to be matched with the new ferment.
 The practice of patching damages both custom and the Newness of God.

-That is why they continue to appeal [v.39: "The old is excellent!"].
-Not a few want to combine him with the Lord (Mk 2:22; Mt 9:17; Lk 5:37-38).
+That is why they continue to appeal [Lk 5:39: "The old man is excellent!"].
+Not a few want to combine it with the Lord (Mt 9:17; Mk 2:22; Lk 5:37-38).

-Wonders and memories of Salvation History... that's it.
-It seemed easier to local leaders to go back to customs and abbreviated catechisms than to face the educational risk (which the Magisterium itself would impose).
+It has seemed easier to local leaders to return to customs and abbreviated catechisms than to face the educational risk that the Magisterium itself would impose.

-Settling for the fish menu on Fridays.
+Then settling for the fish menu on Fridays.
 Genuine superfluity.

 To internalise and live the message:

 Do you fast?
 From what?
 And for what purpose?
-Does it break the cages?
+Does it break cages?
 Is it or is it not in order to know each other, find each other, and listen, heal, share, embrace, hold each other better?

 What inner conflicts do you experience around religious practices that you feel still bring suffering to people and are not a spousal expression or a reason for emancipation for women and men?